Join life in the fast lane

 Is your vehicle pulling or drifting to one side?
 Are you experiencing unusual road noise or vibration?
 If so, your wheel alignment and/or tire balance is likely off.
 A rouge curb, parking block, or pothole could be to blame but letting it go unchecked could accelerate the wear on your tires and be dangerous.
 The normal maintenance routine of your Ferrari should comprise a 4-wheel laser alignment to measure and adjust your wheels so that they travel in a straight line.
 Tire balancing should be conducted when purchasing new tires and regularly to ensure that your tires roll evenly, resulting in a smooth ride with minimal road noise.

-Should you need a more thorough evaluation of the condition of your tires, the Ferrari South Bay service team is at your disposal to ensure your Ferrari can confidently put the rubber to the road.
+Should you need a more thorough evaluation of the condition of your tires, the Ferrari Beverly Hills service team is at your disposal to ensure your Ferrari can confidently put the rubber to the road.
 Feel free to contact us for questions or to schedule a service appointment.